MicrosoftDocs/minecraft-creator/creator/ScriptAPI/GameTest/Helper.md

 | :--- | :--- | :---: |
 | **location** | [*Minecraft.BlockLocation*](../Minecraft/BlockLocation.md) | - |

-Returns *undefined*

 > [!WARNING]
 > This function can throw errors.

 ### **assertEntityData**
 `
-assertEntityData(location: Minecraft.BlockLocation, entityIdentifier: string, callback: (arg0: Minecraft.Entity) => boolean): void
+assertEntityData(location: Minecraft.BlockLocation, entityIdentifier: string, callback: (arg: Minecraft.Entity) => boolean): void
 `

 Tests that an entity (e.g., a skeleton) at the specified location has a particular piece of data.
 If not, an error is thrown.